severdia/shakespeare-obsidian/scripts_source/markdown/Cymbeline/Act 5, Scene 3.md

 ==93==What crows have peck’d them here.
 He brags his service ==94==As if he were of note.
 Bring him to th’ King.

-*Enter Cymbeline, Belarius, Guiderius, Arviragus, Pisanio, and Roman captives.*
+*Enter Cymbeline, Belarius, Guiderius, Arviragus, Pisanio, and Roman prisoners.*

-* The Captains present Posthumus to Cymbeline, who delivers him over to a Jailer.*
+*The Captains present Posthumus to Cymbeline, who delivers him over to a Jailer.*

 *Then exeunt omnes.*